-The maintenance of our internal business management systems, such as our ERP and CRM systems, has required, and will continue to require, the investment of significant financial and human resources.
+The maintenance of our internal business management systems, such as our Enterprise Resource Planning ("ERP") and Customer Relationship Management ("CRM") systems, has required, and will continue to require, the investment of significant financial and human resources.
 In addition, we may choose to upgrade or expand the functionality of our internal systems, leading to additional costs.
-We may also discover deficiencies in our design or maintenance of our internal systems that could adversely affect our ability to forecast orders, process orders, ship products, provide services and customer support, send invoices and track payments, fulfill contractual obligations, accurately maintain books and records, provide accurate, timely and reliable reports on our financial and operating results, or otherwise operate our business.
+We may also discover deficiencies in our design or maintenance of our internal systems that could adversely affect our ability to forecast orders, process orders, ship products, provide services and customer support, send invoices and track payments, fulfill contractual obligations, accurately maintain books and records, provide accurate, timely and reliable reports on our financial and operating results or otherwise operate our business.
 Additionally, if any of our internal systems does not operate as intended, the effectiveness of our internal control over financial reporting could be adversely affected or our ability to assess it adequately could be delayed.
-Further, we recently implemented new systems to comply with the new revenue recognition standard and may further expand the scope of our ERP and CRM systems.
+Further, we may expand the scope of our ERP and CRM systems.
 Our operating results may be adversely affected if these upgrades or expansions are delayed or if the systems do not function as intended or are not sufficient to meet our operating requirements.